LNP-BP/LNPBPs/lnpbp-0001.md

 Reason 2: prevention of vocabulary attacks

-In certain circumstances a simple hash based commitment might be vulnerable to brute force vocabulary attacks, if the syntax and semantics of the invoking protokol are known to the attacker.
+In certain circumstances a simple hash based commitment might be vulnerable to brute force vocabulary attacks, if the syntax and semantics of the invoking protocol are known to the attacker.
-This is usally countered with adding additional entropy to each hash.
-In our case the public key `S` already provides enought entropy, which - when added via HMAC-SHA256 to the whole `msg` - sufficiently counters such vocabulary attacks.
+This is usually countered with adding additional entropy to each hash.
+In our case the public key `S` already provides enough entropy, which - when added via HMAC-SHA256 to the whole `msg` - sufficiently counters such vocabulary attacks.

 ### Use of protocol tags